 2. Include warm timber tones

 Natural timber and white marry so well together.
 If you’re looking to warm up your space, rather than choose white-washed or grey timber, choose warmer tones.
-The American oak of our Lotus dining table or the Australian Messmate hardwood of our Chicago dining table are perfect examples of timbers that will add warmth to your space.
+The American oak of our Malmo dining table or the Australian Messmate hardwood of our Chicago dining table are perfect examples of timbers that will add warmth to your space.

 3. Opt for a metallic accent